spxbhuhb/adaptive/doc/service/README.md

 Service providers:

-- implement a server API
+- implement a service API
 - extend `ServiceImpl`
-- added with `service` to the server fragment tree
+- added with `service` to the backend fragment tree
 - **are instantiated for each call** (see below)

 ```kotlin